Jordaniidae: Characteristics

-Jordaniidae sculpins have a single pharyngobranchial on the gill arch, 5 finrays in the pelvic fin a long body with a long based anal fin 2 separtae dorsal fins and reduced gills.
+Jordaniidae sculpins have a single pharyngobranchial on the gill arch, 5 finrays in the pelvic fin a long body with a long based anal fin, 2 separate dorsal fins and reduced gills.
 These fishes reach a maximum published total length of 15 to 20 cm.

 Distribution and habitat

 Jordaniidae sculpins are found in the eastern Pacific Ocean from Alaska to California.
 They are demersal fish found from the intertidal zone to 138 m in rocky areas.<ref name = Fishbase/.